 For example, many brands collaborate with influencers to announce giveaways or offers in action, which gets a lot of traction from people.

-Derive User-Generated Content
+4. Derive User-Generated Content

 As a part of their promotional strategy, they gave away their products for free to some shortlisted influencers.
 They curated an exclusive #danielwellington to prompt social media users to share content featuring their products.
+The best content then got featured on Instagram with #DWpickoftheday.
+So it’s not surprising that the brand’s profit increased by 214% in a year.

-Consumers, in general, trust online reviews before making a purchase decision, and this phenomenon is not exclusive to millennials.
+In addition, 93% of millennials trust and reply to online reviews.
+Consumers generally trust online reviews before making a purchase decision, and this phenomenon is not exclusive to millennials.

 Getting reviews from influencers about your products can alter the perception that potential users might have of your brand.
 And by featuring it across your web pages, you create social proof that influences the purchase decision of consumers.

-Pro Tip: To be on-point with influencer reviews, share an outline of what you expect from them.
+Pro Tip: To be on point with influencer reviews, share an outline of what you expect from them.
 This will increase the quality of your testimonials.

 How To Build An Influencer Marketing Strategy?